MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 ## Restricted Methods

 If a method is _restricted_, it means that you need the requisite permission before you can call it.
-Both snaps and dapps / websites can have permissions.
+Both snaps and Dapps / websites can have permissions.
 Some permissions are only available to snaps, and some are only available to websites.
 See [here](./rpc-api.html#restricted-methods) for more information about the permission system.